Ricardosgeral/relier/README.md

 ## Software installation

-The software of *Ler acquisition system* is composed by two distinct but interconnected parts, running in different *hardware* components, particularly in the:
+The software of *Ler Acquisition System* is composed by two distinct but interconnected parts, running in different *hardware* components, particularly in the:
 + **Server** (*Raspberry Pi*), which performs the computing tasks, and
-+ **Touchscreen** (*Nextion device*), responsible by the interactivity between the user and the server.
++ **Touchscreen** (*Nextion device*), responsible by the interactivity between the end user and the server.

 ### Server software (*Raspberry Pi*)
-These instructions should be carried out after a fresh installation of *Raspbian* image in the Micro SD card (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
+These instructions should be carried out after a fresh installation of *Raspbian* image in a Micro SD card (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
 I've used [2018-04-18-raspian-stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-04-19/).
 Most of the code is written in *Python 3.5*, and a few scripts are written in *Bash*.